lRainZz/scs-mod-comp-checker/README.md

 # TODO
 - locked mods with scs extractor?
+- choice of game version for workshop mods
 - Tests!
 - UI?
 - file search (find specific file with path from error in mods)